Opinion: Marcus Rashford is now on the GCSE syllabus – exactly where he belongs

 “Marcus Rashford is one of the most influential and inspirational young people in the UK, so students can learn a huge amount from how he uses social media to make a real impact,” said Sandra Allan, AQA’s head of curriculum for creative arts.
 “It’s not just an opportunity for them to learn about social media – it’s also a great way to learn about important social and race issues as part of our commitment to equality, diversity and inclusion in the curriculum.”

 There is one final point, which my colleague Hamish McRae touched on in his column earlier this month: young people’s role models are changing.
 US Open winner Emma Raducanu has succeeded through hard work and immense skill; likewise 13-year-old Olympic skateboarder Sky Brown.
-As these names become more popular, advertisers will be forced to shift their focus and the qualities embodied by Raducanu, Brown and Rashford therefore become immensely lucrative and aspirational.
+As these names become better known, advertisers will be forced to shift their focus, and the qualities embodied by Raducanu, Brown and Rashford will therefore become immensely lucrative and aspirational.
 And so, one hopes, the cycle continues.

 Join our new commenting forum